FY22 Title VI Nondiscrimination Training Instructions

 For more information on what to expect when connecting with an AVAZA interpreter, visit the “documents library” in the Commission’s online grants system.

 For questions on any Title VI or LEP procedures, contact the Commission’s Title VI Coordinator, Kim Johnson, Director of Arts Access, at 615-532-9797 or firstname.lastname@example.org.

-Nondiscrimination policies are also required to be communicated on an agency’s website or posted in a public place.
+Nondiscrimination policies are also required to be communicated on an agency’s website and/or posted in a public place.
 As a model, the Commission’s policy can be found on our website.